-My favourite section for this is the kitchen accessories aisle.
+My favorite section for this is the kitchen accessories aisle.
 I often find stuff like these collapsible silicone cups with assorted colours and this silicone funnel.

 The silicone collapsible cups are stretchy and fit perfectly in front of my speedlight.
 They work great as colour diffusers you can use to create a tint effect on an image.

 You can use the silicone funnel as a snoot.
 It creates a controlled light spot that allows precise lighting on a specific area of the image.